 Bishop Swinfield of England in 1289 had 41 guests over who feasted on 2 and 3/4 cows, 4 deer, 4 pigs, 60 hens, 8 partridges, 2 geese, and 40 gallons of wine

-"Boy Bishop" on Holy Innocents, 12/28
+"Boy Bishop" on Holy Innocents, December 28th included a large feast

 On the Third Day of Christmas, on the Feast of Holy Innocents, a boy was mock elected as Bishop.
-He would celebrate a faux Mass, give a homily, one said Vespers for The King, etc. He was given food and money as gifts.
+He would celebrate a faux Mass, give a homily, one said Evensong for The King, etc. He was given food and money as gifts.
 This is similar to the St. Nicholas Day custom of electing a 'boy bishop' who then commanded the family what to do that day.

-The Outlawing of Christmas 1530-1680's
+The Outlawing of Christmas in the US & UK 1530-1680's

 When Charles II returned to throne he brought back Christmas and other festivities, meriting him the title, "The Merry Monarch."
 Recall that The Reformation and the 'Age of Discovery' are going on around the same centuries.
 The United States' Southeast was settled by Anglicans, the North by Puritans, and a dash of Baptists came to The South later on.
 All three were from England.
 All three then were simply stripping down ancient English Catholic practices.
 Just like Puritan England then, a Puritan outlawed Christmas in Boston in 1649 with a 50 shilling fine for violation.
 This remained until 1681 when a non-Puritan governor came into office.
+That is, in the 17th c. century, Christmas was more of a Southern tradition because of its Anglican roots.

-Christmas Keeping as Unpatriotic 1680's-1800's
+Christmas Keeping as Unpatriotic 1680's-1800's AD

 Anglicans in Virginia were known for celebrating Christmas but this all became suspicious as tensions rose between The Colonies and Great Britain.
 By the time the Revolutionary War broke out in the 1770's celebrating Christmas was too Anglican, therefore too English, therefore made you suspect of being a Loyalist, therefore it could lead to you being perceived as unpatriotic at best or a traitor at worst.